SgtFlame/articles/make/metazen/index.md

 Do you love some piece of open source software, but you can't get passed the language it uses or some other architectural / design choices the original developers made.
 Forking or rewriting take a tremendous amount of effort, and then you don't get the benefit of the continuing development from the original project.

-With Meta Zen, you can have your cake and eat it too!

 By creating specific refactoring, source manipulation, and generation rules, you can continue receiving source drops from a vendor and export an updated version of your app, complete with all of your refactoring, language choice and other improvements.

-Pretty nifty, eh?